Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

 \section{Hamiltonian diagonalization algorithms}

-In this section, we explore and re-engineer a spectrum of optimization algorithms, designed to find the lowest eigenvalue of a Hermitian operator and solve the quantum-inspired version of the PDE introduced above\ (\ref{eq: ho}).
-The first methods introduced are based on imaginary-time evolution\ \cite{Vidal2004, Zwolak2004, Verstraete2004, Zaletel2015}, and they seek the ground state of the problem by small evolution times in a dissipative equation.
-We derive methods for imaginary-time evolution that are better suited for non-local problems, and which are based on a finite-precision linear algebra approach---i.e. reimplementations of Euler, Runge-Kutta and other Taylor expansions of the evolution operator.
-We then describe methods that directly address the energy functional, minimizing it through gradient search.
-By upgrading a gradient descent algorithm, we connect these techniques to Arnoldi diagonalizations, in which the eigenvalues are sought using not one direction, but a Krylov subspace of fixed dimension.
-We discuss how these algorithms can be interpreted under the light of optimization methods, and thus implemented in a numerically stable way in a context of finite precision.
+This section explores the redesign, using the finite-precision linear algebra above, of optimization algorithms designed to find the lowest eigenvalue of a Hermitian operator.
+The first methods are based on imaginary-time evolution\ \cite{Vidal2004, Zwolak2004, Verstraete2004, Zaletel2015}, an Schrödinger-like equation that converges to the lowest eigenstate of a Hermitian operator.
+This technique is implemented using various MPS-based explicit solvers: Euler, Runge-Kutta, and other Taylor expansions of the evolution operator.
+Next come methods that directly address the energy functional, minimizing it through gradient search.
+By upgrading a gradient descent algorithm, these optimization techniques are connected to Krylov-based methods: the power iteration and Arnoldi diagonalizations.
+These methods are discussed under the light of finite-precision linear algebra, with considerations to implemented them in a numerically stable way.
+Finally, for completeness, the DMRG algorithm\ \cite{White1992, White1993} is reviewed as a diagonalization algorithm that directly optimizes the MPS tensors given a generic MPO structure.